hobo71/wpsso-tweet-a-quote/readme.txt

 <p><img src="https://surniaulula.github.io/wpsso-tweet-a-quote/assets/icon-256x256.png" width="256" height="256" style="width:33%;min-width:128px;max-width:256px;float:left;margin:0 40px 20px 0;" /><strong>Add Twitter-style quoted text to your content that's easily Tweeted by readers.</strong></p>

-<p>Features an easy to use "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a quick shortcode for the Text Editor &mdash; to delineate Tweetable quotes.</p>
+<p>Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>

-<p>Developers and advanced users will appreciate the customizable Tweet link / button HTML, Twitter-style CSS, and jQuery script for the popup share window.</p>
+<p>Developers and advanced users will appreciate the ability to completely re-style the quote text and Tweet links.</p>

 <p>WPSSO TAQ uses your existing WPSSO settings to shorten URLs, add the Twitter Business @username, and recommend the author's @username after sharing.</p>